Insomnia, the inability to sleep, can adversely affect your mood, overall health, and productivity. You may feel drowsy and fatigued the whole day.

 Under a medically supervised insomnia treatment program including sleep evaluation, stress regulation, gut and nutritional support, circadian rhythm correction, and behavioural therapy, Manav experienced steady improvement in sleep quality, duration, and daytime functioning over several weeks.

 Clinic Living Plus offers medically supervised, evidence-based insomnia treatment through a structured, root-cause-focused functional medicine approach.
-Here are the key reasons patients choose our clinic:
+Here is what makes our clinic different.

 Insomnia can be caused by multiple factors, including chronic stress, anxiety, irregular sleep schedules, hormonal imbalance, poor sleep hygiene, gut health issues, medical conditions, and excessive screen exposure.